troglobit/libite/README.md

 Libite is by default installed as a library and a set of include files.
-To prevent clashing with include files of the same name -lite employs a include file namespace `lite/`, which is recommended to use in your
+To prevent clashing with include files of the same name -lite employs a include file namespace `lite/`, which is strongly recommended to use in your applications:
-applications:

     #include <lite/lite.h>
     #include <lite/conio.h>
     #include <lite/queue.h>
     #include <lite/tree.h>

-The output from the `pkg-config` tool holds no surprises:
+The output from the `pkg-config` tool holds no surprises in this regard:

     $ pkg-config --libs --static --cflags libite
     -I/usr/local/include -L/usr/local/lib -lite